ericchenkai/VMWare-iMessage/instructions.md

 This guide has been tested with WMWare Fusion 8 on OS X 10.11.5 and macOS Sierra 10.12 Public Beta 1 as guest OS.

+update: tested with VMWare Player 14 on Windows 10 and macOS High Sierra 10.13.1 as guest OS.

 ## Overview

 1. Requirements